MatteoSep/Data-Hunters_SI-Group-Project/[02] Part_2/README.md

-# Part II – Causal Inference: Oregon Health Insurance Experiment
+# Part 2 – Causal Inference: Oregon Health Insurance Experiment
-# `ohie_analysis.R` — Part II: Oregon Health Insurance Experiment

 This script replicates the core empirical analysis of Finkelstein et al. (2012, *Quarterly Journal of Economics*) using the Oregon Health Insurance Experiment